mikegirenko/coding-dojo/README.md

 1. program to parse arguments
         a) accept list of arguments
         b) pass it to parser
+        c) ask parser for a flag
 2. parser
         a) schema specifying what arguments accepted
+            * flag is one character preceded by minus sign (-)
+            * flag value
+            * value can be zero or one value
         b) verify list of arguments matches the schema
         c) specify number of flags, types, and accepted values
-2. dictionary of arguments:
-        a) flags and with values
-        b) flag is one character preceded by minus sign (-)
-        c) value can be zero or one value
+        d) return specific flag to program